Fresh restaurants + recently renovated hotels make downtown Sonoma ripe for a revisit.

 Vella Cheese Company

 The Vella family has been making cheese, including their signature high-moisture jack, behind the stone walls of their downtown Sonoma factory since 1931.
-Sadly they don't do public tours, but you can stop by to sample Italian-style cheeses, cheddars and salami. // 10am to 5pm Tuesday through Saturday;315 Second St. E., vellacheese.com
+Sadly they don't do public tours, but you can stop by to sample Italian-style cheeses, cheddars and salami. // 10am to 5pm Tuesday through Saturday; 315 Second St. E., vellacheese.com

-Sonoma’s Specialty Shops
+Sonoma’s Specialty Shops + Spas

-(Courtesy of @harvesthomestores)
+(Courtesy of @botanyzhi)

 Sonoma Roadside